 I absolutely loved Colombia South America!
 It is such a warm and friendly place with great people, great food and so much to see.
 It is such a shame that it is still somewhat haunted by its past associations with drugs and considered by some to not be safe.
-I spent a month in Colombia and never felt unsafe.
+If you’re planning a trip to Colombia I can assure you that I spent a month in Colombia and never felt unsafe.

 Here is my suggested visit Colombia Itinerary for 2 Weeks.